moinwiki/moin/docs/user/moinwiki.rst

  - reStructuredText does not support multiple definitions for a single term, so a line break has been forced to illustrate the appearance of several definitions.
- - Using the prescribed Moin Wiki markup will, in fact, produce two separate definitions in MoinMoin (using separate ``<dd>`` tags).
+ - Using the prescribed MoinWiki markup will, in fact, produce two separate definitions in MoinMoin (using separate ``<dd>`` tags).

 Horizontal Rules